How To Do A Washington Business Name Search

 What information can be found on the Washington business entity database?

-The database search can find several pieces of information about the business.
+The business name database search can find several pieces of information about the business.
 Some of the highlights include:

 - Business Name

 - Business Type – Corporation, Limited Liability Company.
 Etc.

 - Principal Office Street Address – This could be the business’s physical address, or it could be an address where business records are stored.

 - Status – Active means the entity is in good standing, and all reports and filing fees are up to date.
 The names of “Inactive” results may be available to register.